sinkinben/tinydb/docs/flex-and-bison.md

 Generally speaking, a compiler has 3 parts:

 - Front-end: Lexer/Scanner, Parser, Semantic Analyzer
-  - Front-end will produce IR (Internal Result)
+  - Front-end will produce IR (Internal Result).
 - Middle-end: Optimizer
 - Back-end: Code Generator
-  - Back-end will generate the binary code related to specific machine
+  - Back-end will generate the binary code related to specific machines.

 The tools "Flex & Bison" can help us to build the front-end of a compiler.
 In this article, we will introduce the basic usages of Flex and Bison via implementing a calculator.